rockerbacon/modorganizer2-linux-installer/README.md

 All you need to use Mod Organizer 2 is to first install the game you want to play and then grab the latest stable release of the installer [here](https://github.com/rockerbacon/lutris-skyrimse-installers/releases).
 Prefer to get your games directly from Steam as that is the most tested use case.

 The installer will automatically configure game-specific workarounds and install the script extender for your game of choice.
+Java binaries are also made available at `C:\java` for running Proc Patchers.

 You can use the installer with the following terminal command, remember to change the path if the file was downloaded to another location:
 ```bash